-- To deliver a recyclables and residual waste collection service for Norwich that is high performing and which is recognised by the residents of and visitors to the city as being both efficient and effective. - To tackle the amount of household waste produced, breaking the link between economic growth and increased waste - Develop appropriate waste management procedures for council buildings, including recycling arrangements.
+- To deliver a recyclables and residual waste collection service for Norwich that is high performing and recognised by the residents of and visitors to the city as being both efficient and effective. - To tackle the amount of household waste produced, breaking the link between economic growth and increased waste - Develop appropriate waste management procedures for council buildings, including recycling arrangements.

-- Continued delivery of the Maximum Landfill Diversion scheme - Continued to improve our recycling performance the best-performing authority in Norfolk for mixed dry recycling - Maintaining a recycling rate in excess of 40% despite large national falls in recycling material as a result of the global recession - Expanded the weekly food waste collection service to include weekly collections from communal food waste facilities in many previously hard-to-reach areas - Launched a pilot project to collect and recycle food waste from a number of schools - Expansion of mixed dry recycling services to the overwhelming majority of the Council's own housing stock - Energy efficient fleet operating on energy efficient zonal collection rounds - Geographic Information System (GIS) and In Cab monitoring - Continued media campaigns on waste reduction and recycling
+- Continued delivery of the Maximum Landfill Diversion scheme. - Continued improvement in our recycling performance the best-performing authority in Norfolk for mixed dry recycling. - Maintaining a recycling rate in excess of 40 per cent despite large national falls in recycling material as a result of the global recession. - Expanding the weekly food waste collection service to include collections from communal food waste facilities in many previously hard-to-reach areas. - Launching a pilot project to collect and recycle food waste from a number of schools. - Expansion of mixed dry recycling services to the overwhelming majority of the council's own housing stock. - The introduction of an energy efficient fleet operating on energy efficient zonal collection rounds. - Using Geographic Information System (GIS) and In Cab monitoring to be able to map the most efficient and economical route. - Continued media campaigns on waste reduction and recycling.

-- It is a corporate objective of this council to reach a recycling rate of 50% as a stepping-stone toward the long-term aspirational target to reach a rate of 55% by 2014/15. - Expand communal food waste collections to every possible location - Ensure every household has access to a full range of recycling facilities, either doorstep or communal - Continue investigations to reduce waste from our service delivery
+- It is a corporate objective of this council to reach a recycling rate of 50 per cent as a stepping-stone toward the long-term target of 55 per cent by 2014/15. - Expand communal food waste collections to every possible location.

+- Ensure every household has access to a full range of recycling facilities, either doorstep or communal. - Continue investigations to reduce waste from our service delivery

-Priority 4) Built environment & Planning
+Priority 4) Built environment and planning

 The way in which developments are regulated, planned and built, and the way in which resources are used will have a significant impact on their sustainability.
 By planning how we build things we can save emissions, reduce waste and use resources more efficiently and effectively.
-By planning where we build things we can ensure that housing, employment, services are located to minimise the need to travel and to promote public transport use.
-Planning also ensures that we build for the future whilst preserving the heritage of our beautiful city.
+By planning where we build things we can ensure that housing, employment and services are located to minimise the need to travel and to promote public transport use.

+Planning also ensures that we build for the future while preserving the heritage of our beautiful city.

 The Joint Core Strategy for Broadland, Norwich and South Norfolk (JCS) was adopted on 24 March 2011 and is the strategic planning framework within which the area will develop over the next 15 years.
-Whilst the majority of its policies, including the environmental policies and those relating to Norwich remain adopted, a legal challenge has meant that policies relating to growth north east of Norwich are being reassessed.
+While the majority of its policies, including the environmental policies and those relating to Norwich remain adopted, a legal challenge has meant that policies relating to growth north east of Norwich are being reassessed.